 One Piece: The Dressrosa arc amounts to a gigantic gambit pile-up between Law and Doflamingo.
 Ultimately, the winner is a third party — the Straw Hats, who save Law (completely disregarding the fact that he ended their alliance in order to save them and kill Doflamingo, knowing full well he'd probably die in the process) and screw up Doflamingo's plan anyway.
 Considering their notorious reputation as a collective Spanner in the Works, nobody should've been surprised.

 The Buu Arc of Dragon Ball is full of gambits and plans that end up being nullified by even superior gambits and plans.
 Probably the worst example was when Super Buu demanded seeing the "Strong Fighter"/ Gotenks (Goten and Trunks fused together) he was promised by Goku, and in an effort to buy more time Piccolo suggests that Buu amuse himself by terrorizing the people of Earth, knowing they can be revived with theDragon Balls.
-Despite Majin Buu previous rampage there were still billions of humans left on earth so Piccolo thought that with that many humans left it would take Super Buu at least a few hours to fly across the world and terrorize every single one of them.
-Super Buu instead kills every single human, with the exception of Mr Satan, Tien, Chiaotzu and all those present on Kami's Lookout in only two minutes and never left Kami's Lookout while doing it.
-All of humanity had essentially become a sacrificial lamb for the sake of giving Goten and Trunks just two more of minutes of time to train.
+Despite Majin Buu's previous rampage there were still billions of humans left on earth so Piccolo thought that with that many humans left it would take Super Buu at least a few hours to fly across the world and terrorize every single one of them.
+Super Buu instead kills every single human, with the exception of Mr. Satan, Tien, Chiaotzu and all those present on Kami's Lookout, in only two minutes and never left Kami's Lookout while doing it.
+All of humanity had essentially become a Sacrificial Lamb for the sake of giving Goten and Trunks just two more minutes of time to train.
 It's safe to say that Piccolo's plan of trying to outsmart Super Buu to gain more time backfired on him tremendously.
-Every time the heroes would come up with a plan of defeating Super Buu, Super Buu would just out play them or out smart them.
+Every time the heroes would come up with a plan of defeating Super Buu, Super Buu would just outplay them or outsmart them.
 Another ingenious example would be when Piccolo destroyed the only exit of the Hyperbolic Time Chamber forever trapping himself, Gotenks and Super Buu in the Hyperbolic Time Chamber.
 What does Super Buu do?
 He rips a hole through dimensions by screaming and escapes the Hyperbolic Time Chamber leaving Gotenks and Piccolo trapped inside while he turns the rest of the Z-Fighters into candy and then eats them.
 Probably the only person who was ever able to out-gambit Super Buu was Vegito.
 Who intentionally wanted to be absorbed by Super Buu and beat the shit out of him effortlessly to piss him off enough to make Super Buu desperate enough to absorb him.
 Super Buu instead turns Vegito into a jawbreaker.
 Vegito then uses his new form to kick Super Buu's ass.
-Vegito then points out that being turned into candy actually works as an advantage to him because he is extremely fast and far too small for Super Buu to hit and also retains all of his power because he so much stronger than Super Buu.
+Vegito then points out that being turned into candy actually works as an advantage to him because he is extremely fast and far too small for Super Buu to hit and also retains all of his power because he's so much stronger than Super Buu.

 Another time, Brian killed the last member of a species milking it for the XP bonus and argued his way into getting a relic since the god of this species wouldn't have left him unarmed.
 The relic gave him wishes which allowed him to wish for immortality using an elaborate ironclad runon sentence wish that he'd had reviewed by a paralegal in real life.
 BA had no way of squirming out of the contract (even with the help of multiple other game masters) but they eventually realized that, since Brian was no longer mortal, he could be assaulted directly by the aforementioned god of the relic.
 This activated a clause in Brian's wish that gave him absurd amounts of GP.